Gear

 L Bracket

-The one I have you can’t buy any more, so the link is to the current Manfrotto one.
+You can’t buy The one I have anymore, so the link is to the current Manfrotto one.

 Manfrotto 200PL quick release plates